Top three reasons to hike through Banff and the Canadian Rockies

 The small but dedicated team at Alpine Air Adventures is eager to make sure you get the adventure you are seeking.
 There are several guiding companies in the area and I reached out to them all when planning my trip to Banff.
 AAA was responsive, answered all my questions, and provided additional details to help pick my route, and they were also among the most affordable.
 As a small shop, they can keep their costs down while their service remains high.
 My guide listened to what I wanted, used his local knowledge and expertise to pick out a climb that ticked all my boxes, then took me on an adventure that I won’t soon forget.

 Get complete checklist for hiking and camping equipment.

 Things to know

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

-We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in the Banff area, please refer to the official Alberta COVID-19 travel requirements website.
+We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
+For more information on COVID-19 measures in the Banff area, please refer to the official Alberta COVID-19 travel requirements.